Sorting Decisions and Peer Processes in Schools (SPINS)

 Duration: 2022-2028

-Sorting practices in school have a crucial impact on students’ peer processes – often producing substantial disparities along demographic categories like gender, ethnicity, and social class.
-SPINS offers a new perspective on the emergence of students’ social networks, collective identities, and academic self-concepts by focusing on the role of local school administrators and their consequential decisions on school admissions and classroom placements.
+Sorting practices in schools play a pivotal role in shaping students’ peer relationships, often creating significant disparities along demographic lines such as gender, ethnicity, and social class.
+SPINS introduces a novel approach to understanding the development of students’ social networks, collective identities, and academic self-concepts by examining the critical influence of local school administrators and their decisions regarding school admissions and classroom placements.

-SPINS builds on the notion that headmasters and teachers have a much greater influence on local peer processes at their schools than they are currently aware of.
-Besides aiming for balanced classroom compositions, they can affect the extent to which different demographic categories align with or crosscut each other in a classroom – an often-overlooked compositional feature with profound social consequences.
+SPINS is founded on the idea that headmasters and teachers have far more influence over local peer dynamics than is often recognized.
+Beyond striving for balanced and harmonious classroom compositions, they have the power to shape the extent to which demographic categories either align with or cross-cut within classrooms—an often-overlooked aspect with profound social ramifications.